 Hi, I'm Irene!

-But you can call me Her Royal Stickyness.
+But you can call me Her Royal Stickiness.
 I am a jam addict.
 I handcraft all of these delicious jams, jellies, chutneys, and marmalades in Calgary, Alberta.
 I am so excited to share my jam journey with you all.
-If you want to try some of my creations you can find me at the Millarville Farmers Market every Saturday from 9am-2pm all summer long.
+If you want to try some of my creations you can shop online or in person at the local farmers markets I attend.

 I love jam - making it, creating new recipes, and trying to hit the sweet spot between flavour and texture.